GoogleCloudPlatform/cloud-data-quality/README.md

     --environment_target=dev
 ```

-Example command to execute all rule bindings in a path `config` containing the complete YAML configurations:
+To execute all rule bindings in a path containing the complete YAML configurations called `configs`, use `ALL` as the `RULE_BINDING_IDS`:
 ```
-python clouddq \
+python3 clouddq \
     ALL \
     configs \
     --metadata='{"test":"test"}' \